Qingdao Honest Edrive Equipment Co., Ltd.

 Working Principle of Traditional Drive Wheels

-Traditional AGV Drive Wheels usually consist of a motor, reducer, steering mechanism, and brake system.
+Traditional AGV Drive Wheel system usually consists of a motor, reducer, steering mechanism, and brake system.
 The working principle is as follows:

 Working Principle of New Type Drive Wheels